How Many Times Can You Donate Your Eggs? The 6-Cycle Limit Explained

 How many times can you donate your eggs in a lifetime?

-ASRM guidelines allow up to six donation cycles per donor across a lifetime.
-This cap applies across all programs — if you’ve donated elsewhere before, those cycles count toward your total.
+Per ASRM guidelines, the lifetime maximum is six donation cycles across all programs.
+This cap applies regardless of which egg bank or program you work with.
+If you’ve donated elsewhere before, those cycles count toward your total.

 How long do I have to wait between egg donation cycles?

 At least three months between cycles is the standard.
 Your body needs time to reset its hormonal rhythm after stimulation and retrieval.
-Your coordinator won’t clear you for the next cycle until that recovery is confirmed.
+At Lucina, your coordinator won’t clear you for the next cycle until that recovery is confirmed through screening.

 Does donating eggs multiple times affect my fertility?